vancouvercommunitynetwork/user_data_migration/README.md

 ### ./createUser.sh NOTE: EXECUTE IT ON THE REMOTE SIDE

 ##Info
+### Steps:
+	- First make sure you the mod can access both files (assuming you are root):
+		- do this: chown root:root /path/to/application
+		- or sudo chmod 700 /path/to/application
+	- Run ./extractUserData.sh "user_name_here"
+	- Make sure you have access to remote host, it will ask for your password while executing extractUserData.sh
+	- Goto remote host then make a cron job file in /etc/cron.d:
+		- The file should have this: '* * * * * root ./"location where createUser.sh is"' (no single nor double quotes)
 ### extractUserData.sh
 #### Infos
 - Will extract user info and their ecrypted password into 2 files (Default Names): "output.txt" and "pass.txt"